A planned and connected development unlocking the potential of the West Pilbara region.

 The process for land allocation in the SIA is set out in the Proponent Land Allocation Flowchart Proponents will be required to submit a Project Proposal to JTSI and DevelopmentWA.

-Proponents interested in investing in Anketell will be required to submit a Proponent Project Proposal to JTSI and DevelopmentWA.
+Proponents interested in investing in Anketell will be required to submit a SIA Proponent Proposal Template to JTSI and DevelopmentWA.

 Proponents interested in investing in the Anketell SIA should contact: